Butterfliesinspacejoe/Butterfly-Space-Rescue-2024-NASA-Space-Apps-Challenge-Hackathon-Project/README.md

 # Butterfly-Space-Rescue-2024-NASA-Space-Apps-Challenge-Hackathon-Project
 Butterfly Space Rescue 2024 NASA Space Apps Challenge Hackathon Project

+The folder named "First Game" is the main RPG adventure game that uses the GLOBE Protocol API.

+the folders named "Next' and "Second" contain the bonus trivia games.

 Important- the files named “style” and “TheGame” must both be in the same folder or else the game will not run.